 At the end of the Turnitin Report, you will also see a “Similarity index” – this tells you the percentage similarity Turnitin has detected between your work and the papers and sources in its database.

-Have a look through your work and find the parts which are highlighted, and which have a match of 1% or higher with another source.
+Have a look through your work and find the parts which are highlighted, and which have a significant percentage match with another source.
 Did you use this source when writing your work?
 Have you tried to paraphrase, or is it a direct quote?
 Have you directly quoted without using quotation marks?
-Have you included full reference information for each source (including secondary sources, where appropriate)?
+Have you included in-text citations each time you have used a source (including page numbers for direct quotations) as well as full reference information for each source at the end of the assessment (including secondary sources, where appropriate)?